Rotational elasticity and couplings to linear elasticity: Introduction

 \section{Introduction}

 We are developing a theory of rotational elasticity based on using orthogonal matrices as the basic dynamical variables.
-Let us consider a three-dimensional elastic continuum, occupying an open connected set $\Omega \subset \mathbb{R}^3$ or the whole of $\mathbb{R}^3$, whose material points can only experience rotations and no displacements.
+Let us consider a three-dimensional elastic continuum, occupying an open connected set $\Omega \subset \mathbb{R}^3$ or the whole of $\mathbb{R}^3$, whose material points can only experience rotations and no displacements for now, they will be added later.
 Our Euclidean space is assumed to be equipped with Cartesian coordinates $\vect{x}=(x,y,z)$.
 To every point $\vect{x}\in\mathbb{R}^3$ we attach an orthonormal basis $\{\vect{e}_1,\vect{e}_2,\vect{e}_3\}$.
 In the initial state these basis vectors are assumed to be aligned with our Cartesian coordinate axes, i.e. $(\vect{e}_i)_{j}=\delta_{ij}$, but will become functions of $\vect{x}$ and time $t$ once the continuum is deformed.

 Models of this type have in fact a long tradition.
 One such model has first been introduced by MacCullagh in 1839, see~\cite{Whittaker_VolI}.
-He noted that is was not possible to describe optical phenomena by comparing the aether with an ordinary elastic solid.
+He noted that it was not possible to describe optical phenomena by comparing the aether with an ordinary elastic solid.
 He thus introduced a new type of medium whose potential energy depended only on rotations.
 Similar models have been investigated by the Cosserat brothers which resulted in an extended framework of elasticity~\cite{Cosserat:1909}, often referred to as Cosserat elasticity.
 The main difference between Cosserat elasticity and classical elasticity is the assumed independence of displacements and rotations, often referred to as microrotations.
 When formulating an energy functional of classical elasticity, one assumes the integrand not to depend on the derivatives of rotation.
-It is well known that rotations about different axes do not commute, and thus we expect an inherently nonlinear theory.
-Variants of the theory of Cosserat elasticity appear under various names in modern applied mathematics literature such as oriented medium, asymmetric elasticity, micropolar elasticity to mention a few popular ones, see e.g.~\cite{Ericksen:1962a,Ericksen:1962b,Mindlin:1964,Toupin:1964,Green:1964,Eringen:1964a,Eringen:1964b,Schaefer:1967,Ericksen:1967}.
+It is well known that rotations about different axes do not commute, and thus we expect an inherently nonlinear theory, a similar investigation in a linearised setting was discussed in~\cite{na1,na2,na3}.
+The previous decade brought some revival of the study of Cosserat elasticity.
+The first existence result in the nonlinear setting~\cite{Neff:2006a} motivated various investigations which led to a variety of new results, see~\cite{Neff:2006b,Neff:2006c,Neff:2007a,Neff:2007b,Neff:2009,Neff:2009b,Neff:2010,Neff:2010a,Neff:2010b}.
+The existence result is based on a careful study of coercivity and an extended Korn inequality~\cite{Neff:2006a,Neff:2006c,Neff:2007a,Neff:2007b,Neff:2010}.